jarmitage/jarmitage.github.io/research/2018/crafting-digital-musical-instruments.md

 Digital instrument design toolkits are useful design aids that abstract implementation details into modular parts whose combination can be rapidly explored.
-Toolkits reflect specific musical cultures and knowledges [@magnusson_epistemic_2009] such as instrument classification systems [@calegario_method_2017] and synthesis approaches, which through abstraction gain extra flexibility allowing for novel recombinations.
+Toolkits reflect specific musical cultures and knowledges (Magnusson 2009) such as instrument classification systems (Calegario et al. 2017) and synthesis approaches, which through abstraction gain extra flexibility allowing for novel recombinations.
-One disadvantage of toolkits is that the original material qualities of the parts are no longer present; a tangible media token of cardboard, plastic or wallpaper will still perform the same function [@preston_enabling_2017].
-Another disadvantage is that in reifying familiar bodies of knowledge, they make bottom-up exploration outside of those boundaries difficult at the expense of artistic appropriation [@dix_designing_2007; @hornecker_beyond_2012].
-While evidence suggests that expert toolkit users overcome the toolkit’s influence [@bertelsen_emerging_2009], for beginners it is easy to mistake a toolkit’s perspective for the art and craft itself [@mooney_frameworks_2011].
+One disadvantage of toolkits is that the original material qualities of the parts are no longer present; a tangible media token of cardboard, plastic or wallpaper will still perform the same function (Preston et al. 2017).
+Another disadvantage is that in reifying familiar bodies of knowledge, they make bottom-up exploration outside of those boundaries difficult at the expense of artistic appropriation (Dix 2007; Hornecker 2012).
+While evidence suggests that expert toolkit users overcome the toolkit’s influence (Bertelsen, Breinbjerg, and Pold 2009), for beginners it is easy to mistake a toolkit’s perspective for the art and craft itself (Mooney 2011).

 Alternative approaches to toolkit-based design exploration aim to provide different constraints.
-They propose that where design media exerts less influence on which ideas are easy to represent, the designer can instead explore personal expression and imagination [@perner-wilson_handcrafting_2011].
-These approaches are often led by material and conceptual interests, taking inspiration from craft principles [@kettley_foundations_2012] and traditional design methods like sketching [@monache_cooperative_2016] and fictional model-making [@andersen_instrument_2017].
+They propose that where design media exerts less influence on which ideas are easy to represent, the designer can instead explore personal expression and imagination (Perner-Wilson, Buechley, and Satomi 2011).
+These approaches are often led by material and conceptual interests, taking inspiration from craft principles (Kettley 2012) and traditional design methods like sketching (Monache and Rocchesso 2016) and fictional model-making (Andersen and Gibson 2017).
 Unlike with design toolkits, in these methods designers are sometimes distanced from real interactions and behaviours as these instead take on looser or imaginary forms.
 Ultimately, these differing approaches to exploration could offer complimentary benefits to digital luthiers.

 Addressing diverse needs in digital lutherie {#questions}
 --------------------------------------------

-Digital luthiers are highly interdisciplinary practitioners who often perform combined roles of inventor, maker and player [@jorda_digital_2005; @fmorreale_2017].
-As designers they need to explore the implementation, look and feel, and role of their designs as separate and integrated issues [@houde_what_1997], typically as part of a non-linear process [@goldschmidt_linkography:_2014].
-In their process they need to not only formulate and synthesise new ideas, but also take reified ideas and prototypes and make them “malleable” [@andersen_instrument_2017] through decomposition and dissection [@murer_-crafting:_2017].
+Digital luthiers are highly interdisciplinary practitioners who often perform combined roles of inventor, maker and player (Jordà 2005;
+Morreale and McPherson 2017).
+As designers they need to explore the implementation, look and feel, and role of their designs as separate and integrated issues (Houde and Hill 1997), typically as part of a non-linear process (Goldschmidt 2014).
+In their process they need to not only formulate and synthesise new ideas, but also take reified ideas and prototypes and make them “malleable” (Andersen and Gibson 2017) through decomposition and dissection (Murer, Fuchsberger, and Tscheligi 2017).

 Recognising these diverse needs, we designed a workshop facilitating exploration using both toolkit and craft-inspired approaches to